 Answer this truthfully…are you really living your life?
 Or are you pretty good at existing, flowing with, and reacting to things as they happen?
-Better yet, are you steering at the helm with a sense of personal responsibility, or are you sitting in the passenger seat, letting others decide for you?
+Better yet, are you steering at the helm, taking personal responsibility, or are you sitting in the passenger seat, letting others decide for you?

 Whatever your answer is, it’s OK.
 You’re human, and you’re most certainly not perfect.
-None of us are, but no one wants to be life’s victim, and no one wants to hang out with one either, so if you are playing the character that blames their circumstances instead of taking responsibility as a key player in your own story, then here’s your wake-up call.
+None of us are, but a victim mentality won’t help, so if you are playing the character that blames their circumstances instead of taking personal accountability, then here’s your wake-up call.

 You have the luxury of deciding who you want to be every single day you wake up.
-From the minute you open your eyes in the morning, you have the ability to decide who you’re going to be that day.
-It’s the people who have mastered the art of living happily and peacefully that have cracked this code, the ones who wake up content and taking responsibility for their lives.
-That might feel like worlds away from how you’re feeling, but it’s all about taking a different perspective.
+It’s the people who have mastered the art of living happily and peacefully that have cracked this code, the ones who wake up content and taking responsibility for their actions.

-Want to see what this looks like?
-Keep reading and find out how to change your perspective and start taking personal responsibility for how your life looks.
+Keep reading and find out how to change your perspective and start accepting personal responsibility for how your life looks.

 Table of Contents